 - Monte Carlo Simulation: This technique helps you quantify the total cost of your project, which allows you to calculate a defined distribution of total costs for the project and possible completion dates.

-- Resource Histogram: By using this vertical bar chart, you can show resource consumption and availability by time period.
+- Resource Histogram: By using a resource histogram, you can show resource consumption and availability by time period.

 - Variance Analysis: The variance is the difference between the planned and actual schedule of your project.
 This analysis helps you to determine the cause of the variance.